-It's expected that Elder Scrolls 6 will launch before Fallout 5.
+It's widely expected that Elder Scrolls 6 will launch before Fallout 5.
 With the on-going COVID-19 pandemic, this could be pushed back further to accommodate for those studios working at home.

 We'd expect Fallout 5 to launch on Xbox Series X and PC.
 With Microsoft acquiring Bethesda, it's left doubt about whether the next game will launch elsewhere.
 Phil Spencer has said Bethesda will run "semi-independently".
-Not all games will be exclusive and will be decided on case-by-case basis.
+Not all games will be exclusive and will be decided on a case-by-case basis.

 The setting and location for Fallout 5 are obviously unknown, but past titles have all featured in a US state; so we can expect this to be the same again.